AndrewAsquith/andrewasquith-ca/src/site/posts/2016-04-16-thomas-at-history-museum.md

 tags:
  - eastern ontario
  - things to do
- - Thomas the Tank Engine
+ - thomas the tank engine
 ---

 Thomas the Tank Engine is a long standing staple of many a childhood.
 Occassionally Thomas will have exhibits travelling to various musuems across the country.
 In 2016, one such exhibit was at the Candian Museum of History in Ottawa-Gatineau.